What is Scooget?

 - Don’t be a jerk, call people jerks, or react to jerks.
 We’ll remove bad stuff when we see it.

 - No spam or self-promotion.
 Do not submit links to sites that you are affiliated with.
 Native advertising and "advertorials" are also not allowed.
-You can however tag your affiliate collection items to a post which contribute to the community.

 Here are things that will get your comment or post removed and quite possibly get you banned.
 Note that this is not a comprehensive list.
 Our moderators reserve the right to remove anything we deem inappropriate.